Jenny Odell: How to Do Nothing: Resisting the Attention Economy

 Odell's book How to Do Nothing: Resisting the Attention Economy (2019) is about "how to disconnect from the attention economy".
 The book builds on the topics that had already surfaced in her previous artistic work: our relationship to technology and how observation can be a critical action.
 She explains how doing nothing can be a strategy to resist the profit-driven technology which attempts to hold our attention at all costs.
 Odell says doing nothing can be a refusal to take part in life online and instead re-engage with your physical surroundings.
 Jonah Bromwich praised the book in a review published by The New York Times "she goes on to construct a complex, smart and ambitious book that at first reads like a self-help manual, then blossoms into a wide-ranging political manifesto."
 In the end, the book is a criticism of capitalism, an argument against our standard definitions of productivity and an encouragement to re-engage with nature and local communities.

+Saving Time: Discovering a Life Beyond the Clock

+Published in March 2023 through Penguin Random House, Saving Time argues that how much of the world (particularly North American and Europe) perceives time is built around maximizing profit in a capitalist system rather than for the well-being of people.
+Sarah Jaffe's review in The Nation points out how Odell differentiates between what she labels as "kairos" and "chronos" time: